-3 Ways Consumer Electronics Retailers Can Expand Their Product Catalog and Accelerate Growth
+3 Ways Consumer Electronics Retailers Can Grow

 Over the past year, we have all spent more time at home.
 The world has shifted to remote working and distance learning.
 As a result, many consumer electronics retailers have benefitted from the global increase in demand for computers and laptops.
 As consumers spend more on making their homes comfortable, retailers have also seen a revenue lift in other categories like home-theater products and kitchen appliances.

 But even though online shopping is likely here to stay, it is not clear what consumer behavior will look like post-pandemic.
 There has been an overall shift to more cautious shopping as economic uncertainty continues to weigh on consumers.
 Therefore, consumer electronics retailers need to plan how they will operate in an ambiguous environment that includes giant online retailers and leading marketplaces like Amazon and Alibaba.

 All players are aggressively competing for share of the buyer’s wallet, which has led retailers to rethink their product catalog expansion strategy.
 It’s no coincidence some of the most successful retailers have expanded their product offerings through a digital marketplace model.
 A good example is Amazon, whose product catalog has expanded to more than 12 million products.
 Today, Amazon makes up roughly 50% of all online retail spend in the U.S. To put it in perspective, that’s 5% of all retail spent across the entire country.

 Having a broad product catalog that aligns with a retailer’s strategic objective is one approach to accelerating growth.
 Consumer electronics retailers can expand their catalog through 3 ways: bundled solutions, device as a service offerings, and open marketplaces.